hero media

 The glamorous entry level features a striking gold staircase.

 Melbourne-based architecture firm Cottee Park and Melbourne interior design firm BAR Studio were called upon to create this sleek hotel, featuring a quilted facade of glass and metal and a contemporary interior with a distinctly Melbourne feel that nods to the city’s architectural heritage and cosmopolitan spirit.
-While the entrance is at ground level, the main Sky Lobby and reception are on Level 80 a layout common in Japanese hotels, ensuring every guest begins their stay on a high note.
+While the entrance is at ground level, the main Sky Lobby and reception are on Level 80, a layout that’s common in Tokyo hotels and one that ensures every guest begins their stay on a high note.
 The journey from the ground floor showcases a golden spiral staircase, a Swarovski chandelier and a curated mix of Indigenous and contemporary artworks.

 The main Sky Lobby and reception at The Ritz-Carlton, Melbourne